backdrop-contrib/editorimgdimensionsync/README.md

 # Editor Image Dimension Sync

+‼️ Obsolete as of Backdrop CMS 1.35.0.
+This functionality got merged into core.

 This module enforces an image's aspect ratio in the CKEditor and TinyMCE image dialog, when the user manually changes the width or height values.